Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Methodology

 The difficulty score is then set to the complementary accuracy $x_j=1-\hat{a}_j$, so that \(x_j\approx 1\) for the hardest problems and \(x_j\approx 0\) for the easiest ones.

-\paragraph{Phase 2: Multi-Stage Rollout Re-Balancing.} Let \(\mathcal{A}_{\text{group}}^N(u)\) denote the cumulative advantage under GRPO for a group whose average accuracy is \(u\) with rollout size $N$.
+\textbf{Phase 2: Multi-Stage Rollout Re-Balancing.} Let \(\mathcal{A}_{\text{group}}^N(u)\) denote the cumulative advantage under GRPO for a group whose average accuracy is \(u\) with rollout size $N$.
 We aim to reallocate \(\Delta N\) additional trajectories across the mini-batch so that the \textbf{effective} cumulative advantage for each question becomes an increasing function of its difficulty.
-To control the computational cost of rollout sampling, we set the maximum sampling upper limit $N^{\mathrm{max}}$.
-To this end, we design two re-balancing schedules.
+To control the computing cost, we cap the rollout sampling upper limit at $N^{\mathrm{max}}$.
+To this end, we design two rebalancing schedules.

 \textbf{Schedule 1: Equal-Treatment (ET).} For every question \(q_j\) we enforce the rebalanced cumulative advantage as:

 We raise the cumulative advantage of all difficulty problems ($\hat{a}_j < 0.5$) to the level achieved by a medium-difficulty problem with accuracy \(\hat{a}_j=0.5\).
 The required extra trajectories are